thin-edge/tedge-pki-smallstep/README.md

 # thin-edge.io Smallstep (local) PKI integration

-The project provides a community plugin for thin-edge.io which provides a local PKI to make it easier to setup TLS communication for mutual TLS authentication for all thin-edge.io components and child devices.
+The project provides a community plugin for thin-edge.io which provides a local PKI (from [Smallstep](https://smallstep.com/)) to make it easier to setup TLS communication for mutual TLS authentication for all thin-edge.io components and child devices.

 ## Installation